-by Giovanni Vanni Frajese, Scientific Advisor and Council Coordinator, World Farmers’ Organisation
+by Giovanni Vanni Frajese, from the WFO Scientific Council

 Agriculture is undoubtedly a source and beneficiary of nature-based solutions: to nurture their crops and forestry, sustain their livestock and perform aquaculture and fishery activities, farmers depend on soil, water and air; resources that are at the core of their daily lives.
 Their conservation is crucial for the sustainability of the agricultural sector, and climate change constitutes a crucial challenge in this effort.